 When using paid digital marketing for building materials, you have to choose who your target audience actually is and strategize your campaigns accordingly.

 To explain this further, think about how you would write copy for a paid ad being shown to consumers versus contractors.
 The wording would likely be a bit different and your overall message slightly altered.

 Paid advertising for consumers is usually successful on places like Google, Facebook, and Instagram.
 For B2B clients, you’ll want to stick with platforms such as LinkedIn or those that you can segment your audience by job title or employer.

-Set Your Company up for Digital Marketing Success in 2021
+Set Your Company up for Digital Marketing Success

-Growing your building materials business through digital marketing is completely viable in 2021.
+Growing your building materials business through digital marketing is completely viable today.
 The key is to have an omnichannel approach encompassing a wide range of the concepts we’ve discussed here.
 By having a varied strategy, you can make multiple contacts with your target market for a top-of-mind approach.
 Simply put, they’ll remember you next time they need something in your inventory.

-Want to learn more about growing your building materials company with help from ER Marketing?
-We are especially skilled at helping put together a marketing plan for building material company owners just like you.
-Please contact us today to learn more.
+If you want to learn more about growing your building materials company with help from ER Marketing, let’s talk.
+We are especially skilled at helping put together a marketing plan for building material company owners like you.
+Feel free to contact us today to learn more.